abbbi/qmpbackup/README.md

-2) Qemus ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions as ftruncate and fseek to work on the target file, so the backup target must be a directory.
+2) Qemus ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions like ftruncate and fseek to work on the target file, so the backup target must be a directory.